 MMCX has a lock-snap feature that is stable and durable.
 They allow rotations of 3600, minimizing RF leakages.

-The common examples are the male and female MMCX connectors.
+The typical examples are the male and female MMCX connectors.

 They closely resemble the IPEX MHF connectors.
-There are two types: the male and female U.FL/IPEX connectors.
+There are two types: male and female U.FL/IPEX connectors.